440 International Those Were the Days

 1981 - General Omar Torrijos, leader of Panama, was killed in a plane crash.

 1984 - Prince was big at the box office with the autobiographical story of the Minneapolis rock star, Purple Rain.
-The flick grossed $7.7 million in its first three days of release on 917 movie screens.
+The movie grossed $7.7 million in its first three days of release on 917 movie screens.
 The album of the same name was the top LP in the U.S., as well.

 1985 - Spring Hill, Tennessee was selected as the home of the Saturn automobile assembly plant.
 General Motors announced that it expected to produce up to 500,000 Saturns a year beginning in 1989.
 Some 14,000 jobs were created to operate the new auto plant.